Vocational Schools Midland MI, Saginaw MI, Lansing MI

 What is a construction career?

 With the high demand for craft skill workers, Greater Michigan Construction Academy began its apprenticeship training program in 1983.
-Called the Merit Shop Training Program, the classes utilized the Wheels of Learning curriculum developed by ABC National.
+The classes utilized the Wheels of Learning curriculum developed by ABC National.
 The first classes offered were electrical and pipefitter.
 Three years later, in 1986, the programs’ first graduating class was awarded certifications.
 At that time 300 students were enrolled and seven trades were offered!

 Through the accomplishments of the programs, the chapter received national recognition for its efforts in education in 1986.
 James Hovey, Hovey Electric, and Don Yeager, Coleman Electric, accepted the “Award of Excellence in Education” at the national convention in Anaheim, California.
 The chapter’s training program has continued to excel year after year, and received a second “Award of Excellence in Education” in 1992.